Beavers expanding north bring damming consequences for Inuit and wildlife | CBC News

 Ten to 15 years ago, they started finding beaver dams built along the lakes.
 From there, they realized the extent of the damage caused by the semiaquatic animals — and the need to study their impact on the northern environment.

-Kumarluk says it's the "architecture" of the dam — built as a shelter for young beavers — that poses a problem to Arctic char specifically.
+Kumarluk says it's the "architecture" of the dam that poses a problem to Arctic char specifically.

 "They're not as strong as salmon.
 Salmon can jump over a beaver dam … but Arctic [char] are weaker," said Kumarluk, adding that the beavers' presence has become a concern for the community.